perforce/p4prometheus/INSTALL.md

 # Manual Installation

-Alternatively do the manual installation steps below, suitably customised.
+Alternatively do the manual installation steps below, suitably customised for your environment.

 ## Install node_exporter

-Use above instructions, or these.
 This must be done on the Perforce (Helix Core) server machine (ditto for any other servers such as replicas which are being monitored).

 Run the following as root: